Antonio J. Pineda: Timeline

-2005-2007: National Commander of the Civil Air Patrol — Removed by the Board of Governors for misconduct and stripped of his rank.
+2005-2007: National Commander of the Civil Air Patrol — Removed by the Board of Governors.

 Controversy

-In 2007 the Civil Air Patrol Board of Governors voted to and removed Pineda, owing to allegations that he had his subordinates take his exams for him (for courses on security and leadership, among others).
-The Board also stripped him of his rank.
-The accusations were investigated & confirmed in an Inspector General report.
+In 2007 the Civil Air Patrol Board of Governors voted to suspend Pineda, owing to allegations that he had a subordinate, Ray Hayden, take various U.S. Air Force exams for him (for courses on security and leadership, among others).
+The accusations were investigated by the CAP Inspector General.
+Later in 2007, after the Inspector General issued their report, the Board of governors voted to remove Pineda from office.

-Others

-Ranger Corps

-He subsequently created his own volunteer organization, the short lived and now defunct U.S. Ranger Corps, in which he gave himself the title of Lt.
-Gen.

-Police
+Law enforcement background

 Pineda began his professional career in 1972 as a police officer and later a detective with the Hollywood, FL Police Department.
+Pineda became a special agent with the Florida Department of Law Enforcement in 1980 where he would serve until his retirement in 2007.